Man in hospital after accident at Riverside Festival site

 The three-day music festival ended on Saturday night.

-A Police Scotland spokesperson said: "Officers were called to reports of a crash between a lorry and a pedestrian on Pointhouse Place, Glasgow at around 9.35am on Monday, 6 June, 2022.

-"Emergency services attended and a man was taken to the Queen Elizabeth University Hospital."

-Scottish Fire and Rescue Service (SFRS) said they sent three appliances to the scene.
+Scottish Fire and Rescue Service said they sent three appliances to the scene.
 There were also two incident response vehicles, three fire appliances, three ambulances and two police vehicles attending the incident.

-An SFRS spokesperson said: "Operations control mobilised three appliances to the scene, where crews remain in attendance alongside emergency service partners."
+A Police Scotland spokesperson said: "Emergency services attended and a man was taken to the Queen Elizabeth University Hospital."

 The Riverside Museum, the city's transport and technology museum next to the River Clyde, said it had closed the venue for the day "due to unforeseen circumstances".